 AIChE © 2007.
 All rights reserved.
 Reproduction for non-commercial, educational purposes is encouraged.
 However, reproduction for the purpose of resale by anyone other than CCPS is strictly prohibited.
-Contact us at ccps\beacon@aiche.org or 212-591-7319
+Contact us at ccps\beacon@aiche.org or 212-591-7319.

 The Beacon is usually available in Chinese, Danish, Dutch, English, French, German, Gujarati, Hebrew, Hindi, Hungarian, Italian, Japanese, Korean, Malay, Persian, Portuguese, Russian, Spanish, Swedish, and Thai.
+For more information, circle 103 on p.
+63.